Last updated: Apr. 23, 2018

-1. Reduce iMac Startup Items
+1. Optimize iMac Startup

-If your iMac takes much longer to boot up and load to the first screen, chances are you're having too many login items.
-In other words, upon start up too many applications or services may open automatically once you press the start button on your iMac.
-If the list of login items is long, it's not surprising that your Mac can take minutes (if not forever) to start up.
+If your iMac takes more than 30 seconds to fully boot up and reach the desktop screen, chances are you're having too many login items, or launch agents (app services that auto-run in the background).
+In other words, there might be too many third-party apps or services opening up once you press the start button on the back of your iMac.
+When the list of login items add up, it's not surprising that your iMac will slow down.

 2. Close Programs Running in the Background

 For some applications, even if you have clicked the red "x" sign located on the upper left corner, they may be still running in the background.
 If you have too many such processes running at once, your iMac speed can be significantly affected, worse yet, the whole Mac freezes up to death.
 And you'll have to force quit apps or have a hard reboot.

 To see what apps and services are consuming lots of system resources (CPU, memory, battery, etc.), use the Activity Monitor app (or iStat Menus) to find them out.
 Apple has a support article on how to properly use this utility.
 See this video for more:

 All Macs will run slowly once the startup disk is almost full.
 Some macOS features or utilities might even malfunction under low storage.
 Also, lack of free space is often a cause of more frequent hangs, freezes, and app crashes.

 To move more space on your iMac hard drive, your first step is to get an overview of the storage.
 To do so, click on the Apple icon, then About This Mac.
 Under the Storage section, you can see how much space is available on current disk.
 Different blocks of color indicate different file types, such as movies, photos, or apps.